Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Companies can typically choose which pay period(s) they want to set up for paying employees, including weekly, biweekly, semimonthly, or other cycle frequencies.
 There can also be different pay schedules for different employees, such as one type of pay period for employees paid on a salary basis and another for employees paid hourly.

-Remember that the state(s) in which you operate may have specific pay requirements, such as a specific number of days within which an employee must receive payment for earned wages after a pay period ends.
-You may choose different pay periods for groups of employees, but these frequencies should stay consistent.
+Remember that the state(s) in which you operate may have specific pay requirements, such as a particular number of days an employee must receive payment for earned wages after a pay period ends.
+Depending on the laws that apply to your business, you may choose different pay periods for groups of employees, but these frequencies should stay consistent.

 4. Factor in Any Employee Benefits

-Part of setting up payroll for small business requires knowing how much to deduct from each employee's paycheck for benefits contributions.
+Part of setting up payroll for small businesses requires knowing how much to deduct from each employee’s paycheck for benefits contributions.
 These can include statutory benefits and any supplemental benefits you might offer, such as health insurance, disability coverage, and retirement plans.
-How much to withhold depends on the type of benefits plan, the level of coverage an employee chooses, and whether they are pre-tax or post-tax deductions.
+How much to withhold depends on the benefits plan type, the coverage level an employee chooses, and whether they are pre-tax or post-tax deductions.

 5. Create a Payroll Bank Account

-It's a good idea to set up a bank account used only for paying employees and making tax payments that is separate from any other business bank accounts.
-It's not required as part of the payroll setup process, but it's a valuable bookkeeping practice that can help you keep accurate payroll records.
+It’s a good idea to set up a separate bank account from any other business account for paying employees and making tax payments.
+It’s not required as part of the payroll setup process, but it’s a valuable bookkeeping practice that can help you keep accurate payroll records.

 How To Process and Run Payroll